August 22, 2023

 Are you considering getting a tattoo but worried about the pain?
 Well, here's some reassuring news: Did you know that 90% of tattoo artists recommend using numbing cream?
 That's right, numbing cream can help make the process more bearable.

-But before you jump in, it's important to understand whether or not numbing cream is bad for tattoos.
+But before you jump in, it's important to understand whether or not is numbing cream bad for tattoos.
 In this article, we'll explore the pros and cons of using numbing cream, allowing you to make an informed decision.

 When choosing a numbing cream for your tattoo, it's important to understand what ingredients will provide the most effective results.